lawrence/independent_study/normalize_1NF/README.md

 # original_1NF.py

+I/O:
+Input:
+ - In the terminal: python original_1NF.py your_file_name.csv
+ - Takes a CSV file formatted where one id lists all of its contents on one line, instead of separate lines (not in first normal form)

+Output:
+ - In the same directory, places a csv file with each ids contents all separated out into different rows.

+Summary:
 This is a quick script I used to put a csv file in 1NF for better usability, albeit the csv of course became bigger...

 For example the way this works is that if you csv rows were something like this: